DiskMethod/CS2VoiceData/README.md

 **Usage instructions and CLI documentation for each tool are located in their respective directories under `cmd/`.**

-- Example: See [`cmd/cs2voice-extract/README.md`](cmd/cs2voice-extract/README.md) for extraction tool usage.
+- Example: See [`cmd/cs2voice-extract/README.md`](cmd/cs2voice-extract/README.md) for detailed extraction tool usage, including new format and quality options.

 ---